Misdemeanor vs. Felony DUI

 Court Proceedings

 A misdemeanor DUI is handled in misdemeanor courts and generally involves several court appearances, but the proceedings generally move faster than when charged with a felony.
 A Felony DUI is tried in two parts, the first part is from arraignment through the Preliminary Hearing, which is a court hearing in which evidence is presented to the Court to show that there is sufficient evidence to believe the offense occurred and you committed it.
-If the Court holds you to answer on the charge(s), then you are indicted in the Superior Court, and your case would then proceed towards a jury trial on the felony charges.
+If the Court holds you to answer on the charge(s), then you are indicted in the Superior Court, and your case would then proceed towards a DUI jury selection trial on the felony charges.

 Driving Privileges